An improvement on the base-change theorem and the functor $f^!$: Introduction

-Once we have this theorem we can prove some consequences.
-The next theorem will give a list of results: the short summary is that we will construct a structure, some functors and natural transformations among them, see Theorem~\ref{T0.5}~(i)--(iv).
-And then comes a long list of compatibility properties which our structure satisfies.
+Once we have this theorem we can make deductions.
+The next theorem will give a list of formal consequences.
+It follows that any $\seq$, satisfying the conditions of Notation~\ref{N0.1}, also satisfies all the conclusions of Theorem~\ref{T0.5}.
+The short summary is that we will construct on $\seq$ a structure, some 2-functors and natural transformations among them, see Theorem~\ref{T0.5}~(i)--(vii).
+To fix ideas we make the blanket assumption that all our 2-functors and natural transformations strictly respect identities.
+After introducing the players, the 2-functors and natural transformations, comes a long list of compatibility properties which our structure satisfies.
 After stating the theorem, most of the remainder of the introduction will use the compatibility properties in Theorem~\ref{T0.5} to show that the structure is unique up to canonical isomorphism.
 The end of the introduction will mention a couple of applications.